The Architect: Autonomous Development Lifecycle for Agentic AI Coding Tools

 Provider-Agnostic Architecture

-Works with existing AI coding tools:
+The Architect works transparently with your existing AI coding CLIs:

-- Claude Code CLI — Anthropic’s agentic coding tool
+- Claude Code CLI: Anthropic's agentic coding tool

-- Codex CLI — OpenAI’s terminal coding agent
+- Codex CLI: OpenAI's terminal-based coding agent

-- OpenCode CLI — Open-source multi-provider alternative
+- OpenCode CLI: Open-source multi-provider alternative

 Mechanism 1: Autonomous Planning